hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tool_settings/dyntopo.rst

 Detail Flood Fill :kbd:`Ctrl-R`
-   When using *Constant* or *Manual* *Detailing*, this option is made available, allowing you to fill the entire object with a uniform detail, based on the detail size.
+   When using *Constant* or *Manual* *Detailing*, this option is made available, allowing you to fill the entire object with a uniform detail, based on the resolution.